Lunnasting and Delting

 Heading north on the main road from Lerwick, take a right turn onto the B9071 and visit the Lunnasting area.
 Several plantations of trees make this a rewarding place for bird watchers and there are many good picnic spots and pleasant places to wander.
 Otters are fairly common along the shorelines.

-The Whalsay ferry terminal is at Laxo (ON lax – a salmon, and á – river) and the ‘must visit’ Cabin Museum is sited just along the road.
+The ferry to Whalsay leaves from the terminal at Laxo (ON lax – a salmon, and á – river) and the ‘must visit’ Cabin Museum is sited just along the road.
 Vidlin has a shop and well-used public hall.

 The side roads are worth exploring and the pier area in Vidlin (ON Vaðilland, from vaðill – a ford or shallow place in water where it is possible to cross) is a fine place to stretch your legs before heading to Lunna.